The story of the making of Deep Purple’s classic album MACHINE HEAD and the worldwide rock anthem SMOKE ON THE WATER.

 Several myths are also laid to rest, many fans trekking to Montreux visit the wrong Grand Hotel altogether, while down the road the wealthy owners of luxury apartments sit blithely unaware of the music history made in their living rooms.

-This book follows Easy On The Eye’s previous Deep Purple book Wait For The Ricochet, which told the story of the band’s formation (and sold out the first print run in weeks).
+This book follows Easy On The Eye’s previous Deep Purple book Wait For The Ricochet, which told the story of the band’s formation (it sold out the first print run in weeks but is at last being reprinted in April 2017).
 As before it is written in a way which will appeal both to the casual rock reader as well as the more informed fan.

 What people said about our last rock book.